frederickmarshall/fileman-web/README.md

 -  c. normalize.css [commit on 2013-12-18]

-4. hypertext files
+Hypertext files

 -  a. fileman-demo.html [commits on 2013-12-18,25]

 -  b. typeahead.html [commit on 2013-12-25]

-5. javascript files
+Javascript files

 -  a.
 DDWC.js [commits on 2013-12-18,25]

 -  b.
 DDWC-test-mocha.js [commits on 2013-12-19,20,25]

-6. global-output files
+Global-output files

 -  a.
 DDWC001.zwr [commit on 2013-12-18]

-7. records in file WEB SERVICE URL HANDLER (17.6001), a Fileman-compatible global data structure stored in ^%W(17.6001) and created as part of the Mumps Advanced Shell to support m-web-server.
+Records in file WEB SERVICE URL HANDLER (17.6001), a Fileman-compatible global data structure stored in ^%W(17.6001) and created as part of the Mumps Advanced Shell to support m-web-server.
 These records expose Vista web services.
 They come in several groups.

 First are the Fileman-related services created as part of fileman-web:

 -  a.
 GET fileman/dd/{fields} calls DD^DDWC001 [commit on 2013-12-18, described in DDWC001.zwr]